alanesq/esp32cam-demo/README.md

 GPIO PINS:
 <br>The main io pins available for general use are 13 and 12 (12 must not be high at boot),
 <br>14, 2 & 15 should also be available if you are not using the SD Card.
-<br>You can use 1 and 3 if you do not use Serial.
+<br>You can also use pins 1 and 3 if you do not use Serial.
 <br>More info: https://randomnerdtutorials.com/esp32-cam-ai-thinker-pinout/
 <br>BTW-You can use an MCP23017 io expander chip on pins 12 and 13 to give you 16 general purpose gpio pins.
-<br>Note: If using an sd card you this will normally stop you using pins 12, 13 and the led on 4,
-<br>but if you put it in to 1-bit mode it allows you to carry on using these pins.
-<br>The command to use 1-bit mode in the Arduino IDE is:  SD_MMC.begin("/sdcard", true)
-<br>see an example of its use here: https://github.com/alanesq/esp32cam-demo
 <br>Pin 16 is used for psram but you may get away with using it as input for a button etc.?